 - Discussion & Conclusion sections

-DrPH and PhD students are required to meet with the Office of Research for a format review of their dissertation draft before submitting the final printed document to the Office of Research.
-For deadlines, please see “Important Dates” on the Student Research page: https://sph.uth.edu/research/student-research/ For more information about final steps to graduation, please visit the Office of Student Affairs page at: https://sph.uth.tmc.edu/current-students/planning-to-graduate/
+DrPH and PhD students are required to submit an electronic draft of the final dissertation to the Office of Research for a format review prior to submitting their printed, final dissertation.
+Students will also upload an electronic copy of their final dissertation to the ProQuest online repository, after the dissertation committee has approved the final document.
+For final submission deadlines, please see “Important Dates” on the Student Research page at: https://sph.uth.edu/research/student-research/ For more information about submitting the final dissertation, please visit the Office of Student Affairs page at: https://sph.uth.edu/current-students/planning-to-graduate/